University of Malaya: Raffles College

 The establishment of Raffles College was a brainchild of Sir Stamford Raffles and Dr Robert Morison.
-Sir Stamford had some knowledge of the Malay language and culture, while Morison was a distinguished sinologist missionary.
-Both men wanted to establish a centre dedicating to the study of Malays and Chinese at tertiary level.
+Sir Stamford had some knowledge of the Malay language and culture, while Morison was a distinguished Sinologist missionary.
+Both men wanted to establish a centre dedicated to the study of Malays and Chinese at the tertiary level.

-On 5 June 1823, a site designated for an education institution had its foundation stone laid by Sir Stamford.
+On 5 June 1823, a site designated for an educational institution had its foundation stone laid by Sir Stamford.
 Soon after that, Raffles left for England and Morrison left for China, thus the establishment of the school never happened.
 The school building was revived as an English school named the Raffles Institution.

-In 1918, Sir William George Maxwell, the Colonial Secretary of the Straits Settlements chaired the Maxwell Committee to review the scheme to commemorate the centenary of the founding of Singapore by Sir Stamford.
+In 1918, Sir William George Maxwell, the Colonial Secretary of the Straits Settlements, chaired the Maxwell Committee to review the scheme to commemorate the centenary of the founding of Singapore by Sir Stamford.
 The committee members were Roland Braddell, A.W.
 Still, Seah Ling Seah, Dr Lim Boon Keng, Mohammed Yusoff bin Mohammed, N.V.
 Samy, and Mannesseh Meyer.
-The working committee headed by H.W.
-Firmstone recommended the establishment of a college for tertiary education to commemorate the centenary founding of Singapore.
-On 12 July 1919, the Government decided to undertake the construction of the building with the cost not more than $1,000,000 and would contribute $50,000 as annual recurrent expenditure as soon as the Centenary Committee had collected $2,000,000 for the Raffles College Endowment Fund.
+The working committee, headed by H.W.
+Firmstone, recommended the establishment of a college for tertiary education to commemorate the centenary founding of Singapore.
+On 12 July 1919, the Government decided to undertake the construction of the building with a cost not more than $1,000,000 and would contribute $50,000 as annual recurrent expenditure as soon as the Centenary Committee had collected $2,000,000 for the Raffles College Endowment Fund.
 On 31 August 1920, the committee had achieved the figure, amounting to $2,391,040.
 On 31 May 1920, Richard Olaf Winstedt was appointed as the Acting Principal of Raffles College.
-The course offered was a three-year basis.
-The establishment of the school was seen far more systematic compared to the King Edward VII Medical College.
+The course offered was on a three-year basis.
+The establishment of the school was seen far more systematically compared to the King Edward VII Medical College.
 The school was situated at a site called the Economic Gardens and was designed by Cyril Farey and Graham Dawbarn.
 And the construction took place in 1926.